gabriel-atienza/codedex/README.md

-A repository containing assignments and projects for the Logic Programming course (6LOGPROG).
+A repository containing activities from codedex platform.

 ## Contents